Back to blog

 What the Research Actually Shows

 The evidence for exercise and canine longevity is substantial.
 A 14-year study published in the British Journal of Nutrition followed dogs from puppyhood to death and found that lean, active dogs lived an average of 1.8 years longer than overweight, sedentary dogs.
-That is not a small difference - it represents roughly 10–15% of a dog's entire lifespan.
+That is not a small difference.
+It represents roughly 10–15% of a dog's entire lifespan.

-The Dog Aging Project, one of the largest ongoing studies of canine health, has found that physically active dogs have significantly fewer medical diagnoses across nearly every category - cardiovascular disease, orthopedic conditions, metabolic disorders, and cognitive decline.
+The Dog Aging Project, one of the largest ongoing studies of canine health, has found that physically active dogs have significantly fewer medical diagnoses across nearly every category: cardiovascular disease, orthopedic conditions, metabolic disorders, and cognitive decline.
 Activity level is consistently one of the strongest predictors of healthy aging in dogs.

 The Association for Pet Obesity Prevention (APOP) estimates that more than 56% of dogs in the US are overweight or obese.
-Given the direct link between obesity and shortened lifespan, regular exercise is not optional for dogs who are already carrying excess weight - it is medically necessary.
+Given the direct link between obesity and shortened lifespan, regular exercise is not optional for dogs who are already carrying excess weight.
+It is medically necessary.

 How Exercise Extends Your Dog's Life